BLADE: Bayesian Langevin Active Discovery with Replica Exchange for Identification of Complex Systems: Conclusion and Discussion

-In summary, LAPD represents a significant step toward robust, uncertainty-aware physical discovery from limited data.
+In summary, BLADE constitutes a robust, uncertainty-aware, and data-efficient framework for the discovery of interpretable dynamical systems.
 By bridging Bayesian inference, stochastic sampling, and AL, it addresses fundamental challenges in data-driven science.
-As experimental data in many fields remain costly and imperfect, methods like LAPD that maximize information extraction while quantifying uncertainty will become increasingly valuable for scientific discovery.
+As high-fidelity experimental data remain costly and limited, the principles of Bayesian active discovery embodied in BLADE are expected to play an increasingly central role in the next generation of data-driven physics and engineering.